Our vegan cookbook authors are as diverse as the subjects they tackle. Among them are accomplished chefs, popular bloggers, and restaurant veterans.

 Ayindé Howell is an executive Chef living and working in New York City.
 His recipes have been published in the New York Times, Essence Magazine, VegNews Magazine and many others.
 He is a fourth generation entrepreneur with two businesses and a 501c3 under his belt.
 He currently holds the position of founder and “Bossman” of the award winning iEatGrass.com, also home to his critically acclaimed culinary event brand, Wildflower.
 His book, The Lusty Vegan, co-authored with Zoe Eisenberg, is scheduled for publication in the Fall 2014.

-Zoë Eisenberg, co-author of The Lusty Vegan, is a writer and editor who focuses on food and sex.
-A certified holistic health counselor with a degree in creative writing, Zoe has been published in a variety of print and online sources, from vegan information hubs like Vegan Mainstream, to Shape Magazine, to the viral and often outrageous women’s website XOJane.com.
+Zoë Eisenberg, co-author of The Lusty Vegan, is a writer, editor, and film maker.
+A certified holistic health counselor with a degree in creative writing, Zoë has been published in a variety of print and online sources, from vegan information hubs like Vegan Mainstream, to Shape Magazine, to the viral and often outrageous women’s website XOJane.com.
 She writes about living, loving and eating on her blog, SexyTofu.com, and is currently the managing editor of www.ieatgrass.com.

 Cooking since her early teens, Somer McCowan has a passion for experimenting with food and inventing delicious recipes.
 She has worked in the food industry in the U.S. and Australia, creating food in bakeries, several restaurants, and a juice bar.
 Several years ago, after being diagnosed with a severe autoimmune disease, she was put on multiple prescription drugs and felt terrible.
 She then discovered that a whole foods, plant-based diet can reverse disease.
 Somer then went completely vegan and she is now off all prescription drugs and in full remission.
 Somer loves helping others improve their health through eating the right kinds of food.
 Her food blog is: www.vedgedout.com.
 Her summer title is The Abundance Diet.